casssater/Casssater-page/python/organize_files.md

 >>> shutil.move('~/bacon.txt','~/eggs')
 # The file bacon.txt is moved and renamed to new_bacon.txt
 >>> shutil.move('C:\\bacon.txt', 'C:\\eggs\\new_bacon.txt')
+{% endhighlight python %}

-# os.unlink with delete a file, os.rmdir will delete a folder - THESE CALLS PERMANENTLY DELETE FILES AND DIRECTORIES.
-# when using either of these options, comment out the unlink/rmdir calls and use the print command to see what will be deleted
+os.unlink with delete a file, os.rmdir will delete a folder - THESE CALLS PERMANENTLY DELETE FILES AND DIRECTORIES. when using either of these options, comment out the unlink/rmdir calls and use the print command to see what will be deleted

+{% highlight python %}
 >>> import os
 >>> from pathlib import Path
 >>> for filename in Path.home().glob('*.rxt'):
 >>>     #os.unlink(filename)
 >>>     print(filename)
+{% endhighlight python %}

-# send2trash can be used to send items to trash instead of deleting them
+send2trash can be used to send items to trash instead of deleting them
+{% highlight python %}
 pip install --user send2trash
 # Create a file called bacon.txt, write to the file, close and move the file to trash
 >>> import send2trash